GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 1. Provide contact information, having at least name and email address.
 2. It should be used to respond to queries/feedback.
 -->
-For questions or contributions, contact Jack H. Culbert at jack.culbert@gesis.org and Po-Chun Chang for maintenance issues at po-chun.chang@gesis.org.
+For questions or contributions, contact [Jack H. Culbert](mailto:jack.culbert@gesis.org) and for maintenance issues contact [Po-Chun Chang](mailto:po-chun.chang@gesis.org).